ginstrom/paladin-novel/chapters/25_cleansing-tide.md

 The dawn over Saltmere broke red and angry, its crimson light reflecting off the steel of weapons and the grim faces of soldiers who had watched their delegation murdered in cold blood.
 Hands gripped sword hilts with white knuckles.
 Jaws clenched tight enough to make teeth ache.
 The betrayal had stripped away any lingering hope for a peaceful resolution; only the hard language of steel and divine fire remained.
 Gond stood upon a makeshift platform of siege engine timbers, his gaze fixed on the city that had become a festering wound on Alanyi's coast.

-"They chose this path," Gond's voice, amplified by a touch of divine resonance, carried over the assembled captains.
-"They chose to serve the shadow.
-Today, we show them the cost of that choice.
-Today, Alanyi's light returns to Saltmere!"
+"They picked their side," Gond's voice, boosted by a touch of Alanyi's power, cut through the morning air.
+"They chose the shadows.
+Today, they learn what that choice costs.
+Today, Alanyi's light comes back to Saltmere!"

 A roar answered him, a wave of sound from human, dwarf, and elf alike.
 Grimjaw's engines, "Hope's Hammer" and "Alanyi's Judgment," thundered their assent, hurling massive stones against the already battered ramparts.
 This was the signal.

-**I. The Fall of Saltmere: The Hammer of Justice**
+## The Hammer of Justice

 Silviana's ancient knowledge had revealed the hidden ways, tunnels carved when the world was younger, leading beneath Saltmere's western flank, towards the rumored Sunken Grotto.
 While Grimjaw's bombardment drew the defenders' eyes to the main gates, Gond led a strike force of five hundred—his own veterans, Sir Marcus's repentant knights, and a formidable company of Thorek's Iron Covenant dwarves—into the damp darkness.

 The tunnels opened into a series of vast cisterns beneath the city.
 The air was thick with the stench of stagnant water and something fouler, something that spoke of Gorlatch's taint.
 They emerged into the slave quarter, the element of surprise absolute.
 The fighting erupted in narrow confines—steel rang against steel in doorways barely wide enough for two men, boots slipped on blood-slicked cobblestones, and the screams of the wounded echoed off crumbling tenement walls.
 Warriors pressed shoulder to shoulder, unable to swing their weapons in full arcs, reduced to stabbing thrusts and desperate grappling.
 Gond's sword, blazing with Alanyi's light, was a beacon in the chaos, his presence bolstering his warriors, his strikes felling slaver guards and Gorlatch cultists with terrible efficiency.

 The battle for Saltmere became a grinding advance.
-Elena Brightblade's main force, seeing the pre-arranged smoke signal from within, launched their assault on the weakened main gates.
+A contingent branched off to take the walls, and Elena Brightblade's main force, seeing the pre-arranged smoke signal from the gates, launched their assault.
 The true turning point came at the Grand Market, a sprawling plaza that had become a fortified slaver stronghold.
 Gond's forces were pinned down by heavy crossbow fire from barricaded merchant houses.

 It was then the dwarves made their mark.
 Thorek's cousin, Borin Stonebeard, his knuckles white around his warhammer's grip and his beard bristling with barely contained rage from his recent ordeal, led his Iron Covenant warriors in a seemingly suicidal charge.
 Not directly at the barricades, but at the foundations of the largest slaver-held building.
 With mighty swings of their warhammers, the dwarves smashed through stone and timber.
 The structure groaned, then collapsed inwards with a deafening roar, taking dozens of defenders with it and sowing chaos among the rest.